London Reefs, Vietnam and Cuarteron Reef a.k.a. Huayang Island, China, Spratly Islands

-Cuateron Reef is the Eastern reef in the chain of London reefs.
-The full reef is 3.0 miles in diameter with a small island in the lagoon near a navigational channel cut into the Northern side of the atoll.
-Location: 8°51'57"N 112°49'33"E.
+Cuarteron Reef is the eastern reef in the chain of London reefs.
+The full reef is 3.0 miles in diameter with a small island in the lagoon near a navigational channel cut into the northern side of the atoll.
+Location: 8°51'57"N 112°49'33"E. Satellite imagery 6/18/2019.

 We notice a very well developed building and courtyard in the center of the island.
 We see a large white ball on a tall tower (radome or water tower), and other obviously manmade structures.
 It has a helicopter pad on the east of the island.